violethaze74/eclipse/README.md

      previous steps to mark it as compatible with the `JavaSE-1.7` execution environment.

-  1. Click `OK`.
+  1. Click `Apply`.

+2. Set up the Target Platform

+  1. Keeping the _Preferences_ open, go to _Plug-in
+     Development > Target Platform_.
+  2. Check the _GCP Development Target (ide-target-repository)_.
+     _GCP_ targets listed there.
+  3. Click _OK_.
+  7. Eclipse will load the target.

-1. Import the projects
+3. Import the projects

   1. Select `File/Import...` menu in Eclipse.